Singapore reports 344 new COVID-19 cases; seven infections in community

 This takes the total number of coronavirus infections in Singapore to 37,527.

-There were seven new community cases – three Singaporeans or permanent residents and four work pass permit holders
+There were seven new community cases – three Singaporeans or permanent residents and four work pass holders.

 More details will be provided in another update later in the day, the ministry added.